The late-time radio behavior of GRB afterglows: testing the standard model: Results

 \subsection{GRB 090313}

-The X-ray behavior is consistent with $p\approx2.2$ and $\nu > \nu_c$.
-The optical light curve exhibits a re-brightening feature, possibly explained by a decelerating fireball when $\nu_m$ lies below the optical bands \citep{melandri10} -- this 'bump' in the light curve was ignored in our model fits, which cannot accommodate it.
-The radio light curve (Fig. \ref{fig:090313}) peaks around $3\times t_{j,X}$ and turns over onto a single power law with $\alpha_{\mathrm{16 GHz}} = 0.31 \pm 0.01$.
-This is close to $-1/3$ expected after a lateral expansion break when $\nu < \nu_m$, so GRB 090313 at first glance seems compatible with the standard model, if $t_{j,\mathrm{radio}} \sim 3 t_{j,X}$, which is consistent with simulations by \citet{veerten11}, and if $\nu_m$ stays above 16 GHz until $\sim35$ d.
-However, our model fit cannot reproduce this behavior -- the early ($<0.1$~d) optical data constrain $\nu_m$ to be below the optical at that point, and it cannot stay above 16 GHz long enough.
-The predicted $t^{-p}$ decline is ruled out by the late-time radio data.
+The X-ray behavior is consistent with $p\approx2.2$ and $\nu_c < \nu$.
+The initial ($\lesssim0.01$~d) rise of the optical light curve can be explained by a decelerating fireball when $\nu_m$ lies below the optical bands \citep{melandri10}.
+The light curve also exhibits a rebrightening feature starting at $\sim0.2$~d.
+This 'bump' in the light curve may be due to a density variation in the CBM.
+Delayed energy injection is another option, but the post-injection optical light curve would then become much steeper than the X-ray decline.
+The radio light curve (Fig. \ref{fig:090313}) peaks around $3\times t_{j,X}$ and turns over onto a single power law with $\alpha_{\mathrm{16 GHz}} = -0.31 \pm 0.01$.
+This is close to $-1/3$ expected after a lateral expansion break when $\nu < \nu_m$, so GRB 090313 at first glance seems compatible with the standard model, if $\nu_m$ stays above 16 GHz until $\sim35$ d.
+The optical spectral index of this GRB, staying approximately constant around $-1.1$ \citep{melandri10}, indicates either that $\nu_m, \nu_c < i$ or that the optical data are affected by extinction.

+\citet{melandri10} argue that the rise to the $\sim0.01$~d deceleration peak requires $\nu_m$ to be below optical at the start of the light curve.
+Our code does not include the deceleration peak, but we can address this by ignoring the points before 0.01~d while introducing an additional constraint: unless $\nu_m < R$ at $\sim0.003$~d, a zero likelihood for the model is returned.
+The optical bump at $0.2$--$0.5$~d was ignored in our model fits as well -- as were the points affected by the host galaxy after 2 d.
+In the fit, $\nu_m$ cannot stay above 16 GHz long enough to reproduce the observed shape of the light curve, and the model attempts to fit it with a smooth transition to regime 2.
+The radio points above 5 GHz are over-predicted until late times, where a steepening to a $t^{-p}$ decline is predicted, but not seen in the data.
+We do not consider GRB 090313 consistent with the standard model.